Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

     ![A screenshot with a border around problem new reports rows.](02-1/media/image104(1).png)

-    > **NOTE**
-    >
-    > Because the input status reason is picked randomly, some of the imported problem report rows may have the status reason of Completed, Won't Fix, or Inactive.
+    >**Note:** Because the input status reason is picked randomly, some of the imported problem report rows may have the status reason of Completed, Won't Fix, or Inactive.
 Select the **Resolved Problems** view to find these rows.

 4. Open one of the **Problem Report** Rows.